2025 International Crown

 The 2025 Hanwha LifePlus International Crown was a women's golf team event organized by the LPGA, played 23–26 October at New Korea Country Club in Goyang, Gyeonggi Province, Republic of Korea.
 This was the fifth International Crown, a biennial match play event contested between teams of four players representing seven countries and a world team.

-Austraia defeated the United States in the final match.
+Australia defeated the United States in the final match.

 Format

 The competition takes place over four days.
 It features four-ball competition on Thursday, Friday and Saturday.
 The top two countries from each pool advance to Sunday.
 Two semifinal matches are played Sunday morning.
 Each semifinal match consist of two singles matches and one foursomes match.
 The winning semifinal countries competed in the final match on Sunday afternoon, and a third-place match took place between the two losing semifinal countries.
 Both matches used the same format as the semifinals.

 Teams

 After the conclusion of the 2025 Women's British Open, the eight teams and members were announced on 4 August 2025, based on the combined Women's World Golf Rankings of the top four players from each country: Australia, China, Japan, South Korea, Sweden, Thailand, and the United States, plus a World team.